wp-plugins/google-calendar-events/readme.txt

 * Options to change the number of events retrieved, date / time format, cache duration etc.
 * Calendar grids can have the ability to change month, utilising AJAX

-Please visit the plugin homepage for how to get started and help:
+Please visit the plugin homepage for how to get started and other help:

 * [plugin homepage](http://www.rhanney.co.uk/plugins/google-calendar-events)